etienne6/CSCI3055U_FinalProject/README.md

 ### OOP (Object Oriented Programming)

 In Kotlin, just like Java we can create an object class.
 But, Kotlin supports both _functional_ and _OOP_.
-Kotlin supports features such as _higher-order functions_, _function types_ and _lambdas_.
+Kotlin supports features such as _higher-order functions_ and _lambdas_.

 Before we divulge into those features, let us look at a basic example of a class declaration in Kotlin: